Substeps/substeps-framework/README.md

 * Made the report builder more robust when there are no tests run
 * Modified the Substeps exceptions to limit the stack trace
 * Improved error message when no tests are run
+* escaped < and > in the glossary data
+* Corrected the path to the screenshot images to be relative so that they work when served off a server and locally.

 1.0.5
 -----